CURRICULUM VITAE

 evaluation for Kingston’s new Decision Sciences MSc programme; Consultant on

-Internet Institute’s newly proposed MSc (2017), Programme evaluation for Warwick
+Oxford Internet Institute’s newly proposed MSc (2017), Programme evaluation for

-for WBS; Advisory Board NSF project Learning Preferences and Domain Differences
+consultant for WBS; Advisory Board NSF project Learning Preferences and Domain

 UNIVERSITY SERVICE